|

 • Medieval European Coinage, Vol. 1 (Grierson & Blackburn, 1986) p.
 133

-• Another coin struck from the same die is held at the BnF
+• Another coin struck from the same die is held by the BnF

 • Related entries: Aquitaine, Merovingians